 - Kea issues are maintained at gitlab.isc.org/isc-projects/kea/-/issues.

-- ISC DHCP issues are maintained at bugs.isc.org.
+- ISC DHCP issues are maintained at gitlab.isc.org/isc-projects/dhcp/-/issues.

-If you have a support subscription with us, please contact us first that way to report problems rather than filing a bug report.
+If you have a support subscription with us, please contact us first through our support portal, rather than filing a bug report.

 Reporting security issues

 DNS and DHCP security are critical to the Internet infrastructure.
-If you think you may be seeing a potential security vulnerability (for example, a crash with REQUIRE, INSIST, or ASSERT failure), please report it immediately to firstname.lastname@example.org and do not post it on the public mailing list.
+If you think you may be seeing a potential security vulnerability (for example, a crash with REQUIRE, INSIST, or ASSERT failure), please report it immediately to email@example.com and do not post it on any public mailing list.
 We provide numerous alternate ways to contact our security officer alias, including via the Bug Report Form (or see the Kea Known Issues List for Kea) and the ISC Contact form.
 Please also see our Security Vulnerability Disclosure Policy for details on how we publish security vulnerabilities.